alinaitkin/TrackMaven.github.io/content/onboarding_at_trackmaven.md

 ### Productivity

 I was completely blown away at the level of automation that I was introduced to during my first week at TrackMaven.
-My local dev environment took a mere hour and half.
-So much of that is due to the awesome tooling we have. **Docker** and + **Fig** makes setting up isolated services a breeze, not to mention having a hand-rolled cli for all stages of the application life cycle(start, update, destroy).
-Another thing that impressed was the amount of testing that has been written for the application.
-Lastly the deployment strategy was just as impressive.
-We use **Ansible** and **Fabric** to deploy to our different environments.
+Setting up my local development environment took an hour and half.
+So much of that is due to the awesome tooling we have: **Docker** and **Fig** make setting up isolated services a breeze and TrackMaven has a hand-rolled cli for all stages of the application life cycle (start, update, destroy).
+I was also impressed by the amount of testing code that has been written for the application.
+Finally, our deployment strategy was straightforward: we use **Ansible** and **Fabric** to deploy to our different environments.
 Yes, we love python!

-Because of the of how well documented and automated our process was for shipping code I was able to push code out within the first couple of days.
-It was just a great way for me to feel that I was contributing to a team very quickly.
-I didn't understand how the entire application worked but being able to have such a streamlined and automated process really helped me feel confident.
+Because of how well documented and automated our process is for shipping code I was able to push code out on the second day and it was great to feel that I was contributing to a team so quickly.
+While I did not immediately understand how the entire application worked, being able to operate within a streamlined and automated process helped me to feel confident.

 ### Autonomy
----

-TrackMaven has a Onboarding checklist that really grounded me when I first started.
-Instead of taking a passive stance, I played an active role on what thigns I wanted to learn that day.
-Not only did it satisfied my curousity, but it made me feel like I was acutally learning.
-Also there is just somehting magical about crossing things off a large list.
-And by the end of the month I had a only a few tasks left (one of them being write a blog post).
-The checklist items ranged form local devops to scaling boxes on production.
-The full gamut of full-stack.
+One of the most helpful aspects of TrackMaven's onboarding was their  onboarding checklist, which covers everything from local devops to scaling production boxes.
+Instead of having to wait passively for the next person with free time to come and show me something I was able to play an active role and decide what I wanted to learn that day.
+Not only did this give me an outlet for my curousity but it also gave me that warm fuzzy feeling that only self-directed learing can elicit.
+Also, there is just something magical about crossing things off a large list.
+By the end of the month I had only a few tasks left (one of them being write a/this blog post).

 ### Confidence

----
-I had the ability to push code on day two and by the end of my fourth day, I had developed a feature, pushed it through all the steps of our process (git strategy, QA, PR, environment deploy), and merged into master!
-It was exciting to be able to fee like I was part of the team in a mere 96 hours.
-How was I able to do this so quickly?
+I was able to push code on day two and by the end of my fourth day I had developed a feature, pushed it through all the steps of our process (git strategy, QA, PR, testing environment deploy), and merged into master!
+It was exciting to to feel like part of the team in less than 96 hours.
+I would not have been able to do this without:

 **Pair programing**.
-In my first week I paired with 5/7 of the engineers on our team.
-This was great opportunity not only to see a ton of awesome tools(chrome extensions, keyboard shortcuts, shell-scripts) that my co workers were using, but to also understand how the codebase was architected.
+In my first week I paired with five of the seven engineers on our team.
+This was great opportunity not only to see many awesome tools (chrome extensions, keyboard shortcuts, scripts) that my co workers were using but to also understand the codebase architecture.

 **Testing**.
-I am a bit of a testing nerd myself, and the tooling around testing at TrackMaven is really impressive.
-Great use of mocks, great separation of tests (unit, api, integration).
-I was able to know if I broke something , in my opinion there is no way better way understand how "it "works other then just reading the tests.
+The tooling around testing (great use of mocks and separation of unit, api, and integration tests) at TrackMaven is impressive even to a testing nerd like me.
+In my opinion there is no way better way understand how "it" works than by reading well-written tests.

-**Monitoring**

-Much of these won't be a surpise but we use Sentry, New Relic and librato for alot of our monitoring.
-Again, it was really easy for me to get the information I needed to solve problems that were happening anywhere in the stack.
+**Monitoring**.
+We (unsurprisingly) use Sentry, New Relic and Librato for the majority of our monitoring.
+Such exensive logs, combined with testing, enabled me to get the information I needed to solve problems that were happening anywhere in the stack.

-### TrackMaven Culture
+### TrackMaven culture

 >
 Using data, we iterate and work to improve.
 In order to do that, we focus on opportunities to learn.
 This means learning internally and also externally through events and participation in our community.
 It also means being willing to try things that fail in order to succeed.

-After experiencing this first hand I can say that is most defiantly true.
-There are tons of great feedback mechanism built into the team that allows use to try things out, experiment and fail quickly.
-The team strucutre is flat, and everyone is encouraged to improve the process and not shy away form having open communication with in regards to uncommon experiences.
+After my firsthand experience I will attest that is true.
+Our team's  feedback mechanisms allow us to… try things out, experiment, and fail quickly.
+Our team structure is flat and everyone is encouraged to improve the process and not shy away from open communication.

-###  Great pLace to work
+###  Great place to work

-Overall I would say that the onboarding in TrackMaven is pretty impressive.
-I have some ideas of on own to make the onboarding process even better.
-So far its been great and I am looking forward to take on harder problems, and building an awesome product.
+Overall, I was impressed with the TrackMaven onboarding.
+I have ideas of my own to make the onboarding process even better.
+So far it has been great and I am looking forward to tackling even harder problems and improving an awesome product.

 Did I mention that we are [hiring](http://trackmaven.theresumator.com/apply/EzkTn4/Software-Maven.html)?